-- a) Projects where students are conducting the research on themselves during class time; - b) Projects involving the use of records or information that is in the public domain, including the use of anonymous secondary data and surveys or questionnaires that have already been published; - c) Projects involving the use of naturalistic observation where there is no reasonable expectation of privacy (i.e. public park). - d) Practicum or job training projects where students are fully integrated into the organization's operational practices and are not conducting research; - e) Projects where the intent is to use the information to provide advice, diagnosis, identification of appropriate interventions or general advice for a client; - f) Projects where the intent is to develop skills which are standard practice within a profession (e.g. observation, assessment, intervention, evaluation, auditing); or - g) Projects where the information gathering processes are part of the normal professional relationship between the student and the participants.
+- a) Projects where students are conducting the research on themselves during class time; - b) Projects involving the use of records or information that is in the public domain, including the use of anonymous secondary data and surveys or questionnaires that have already been published; - c) Projects involving the use of naturalistic observation where there is no reasonable expectation of privacy (i.e. public park). - d) Practicum or job training projects where students are fully integrated into the organization's operational practices and are not conducting research; - e) Projects where the intent is to use the information to provide advice, diagnosis, identification of appropriate interventions or general advice for a client;

-If you will be collecting data only from other students in the class, you do not need REB approval.
+- f) Projects where the intent is to develop skills which are standard practice within a profession (e.g. observation, assessment, intervention, evaluation, auditing); or - g) Projects where the information gathering processes are part of the normal professional relationship between the student and the participants.

 If you have any questions, please contact humanethics@umanitoba.ca or your instructor.